-As per a regulation of 1755, musicians were now distinguished from troopers only by dark blue swallow nests on the shoulders.
+As per a regulation of 1755, musicians were now distinguished from rank and file only by dark blue swallow nests on the shoulders.

 The drum had a brass barrel decorated with black flames at the bottom and with a black double headed Eagle on a yellow field.
 Rims were decorated with red and white diagonal stripes.
 The bandolier was white.

 All Hungarian infantry regiments were supposed to carry the same colours as the German infantry regiments: a white Leibfahne (colonel) and yellow Regimentsfahne.
-The colours were made of silk.
-The flagpoles had golden finial and were decorated with black and yellow spirals of cloth.
+The hand painted colours were made of silk and, according to some sources, measured 178 cm x 127 cm.
+However, a flag kept at the Heeresgeschichtliches Museum in Vienna shows different proportions (unfortunately we do not know the exact measurements) which we have used for our illustrations.
+The 260 cm long flagpoles had golden finial and were decorated with black and yellow spirals of cloth.